eldhosemjoy/Image-editor-save-2-file/README.md

 # Image-editor-save-2-file
-Modifying the picEdit by Andy V. (http://andyvr.github.io/picEdit/) (https://github.com/andyvr/picEdit) and enabling the edited image to be saved locally in specified folders
+Modifying the picEdit by Andy V. (http://andyvr.github.io/picEdit/) (https://github.com/andyvr/picEdit) and enabling the edited image to be saved locally in specified folders.
+I plan on turning this into an image editor component for Joomla articles.